-Active Dharma is a Buddhist spiritual practice for lay practitioners that uses daily life’s chaos as a purification vehicle.
+Active Dharma is a Buddhist spiritual practice for lay practitioners that uses the chaos of daily life as a vehicle for purification.

-In our view, only then is one truly ready to benefit others.
+From our point of view, only then is one truly ready to benefit others.

 The Buddha taught many routes to liberation, and we follow the path laid out in the Cetanākaraṇīyasutta: